|What is a survey?|

 Electoral rolls exclude respondents aged less than 18 years of age, migrants not yet naturalised and others ineligible to vote.

 Random Digit Dialling may address some of the under-coverage associated with an Electronic White Pages or electoral role list, but it is inefficient for sampling at a low geographic level and does not allow for communicating (via pre-approach letter, for example) with households prior to the commencement of telephone interviewing.

-Research conducted by Government Statistician indicates that 10% of Queensland households with a telephone did not have a landline telephone connected and relied solely on using a mobile phone for making and receiving phone calls.
+Research conducted by QGSO indicates that 10% of Queensland households with a telephone did not have a landline telephone connected and relied solely on using a mobile phone for making and receiving phone calls.

-When Government Statistician conducts telephone surveys that need to reflect a representative cross-section of the Queensland public, households are randomly selected based on information from databases which are either publicly available or kept by Government Statistician for official statistical purposes under the authority of the Statistical Returns Act.
+When QGSO conducts telephone surveys that need to reflect a representative cross-section of the Queensland public, households are randomly selected based on information from databases which are either publicly available or kept by QGSO for official statistical purposes under the authority of the Statistical Returns Act.
 Such databases contain contact telephone information which includes mobile phone numbers.